 Roasted half chicken recipe, crispy skin, and juicy, tender meat.
 What would you ask more from a simple chicken?

 We love chicken.
-I’ve been roasting, frying, poaching, sauteing chicken in so many ways over the years, I cannot even remember all the different recipes I’ve ever made.
+I've been roasting, frying, poaching, and sauteing chicken in so many ways over the years I cannot even remember all the different recipes I've ever made.
 Try some potato-crusted chicken, some balti chicken curry, or some cast-iron chicken thighs, for instance.

-The results are always delightful, exactly what you would ever wish when having roasted chicken: tender, juicy meat and crispy skin, a lot of flavors, and heartiness.
+The results are always delightful, exactly what you would ever wish for when having roasted chicken: tender, juicy meat and crispy skin, a lot of flavors, and heartiness.
 And that expressly, you will definitely need less time for roasted half chicken than you would need for a whole chicken.
 Or try some Tender Pan-Fried Chicken Thighs.